processing/processing-library-template/docs/develop.md

 implementation(group = "org.apache.commons", name = "commons-math3", version = "3.6.1")
 ```

+!!!
+Note
-NOTE: Dependencies added with `implementation` will be included in the release.
+    Dependencies added with `implementation` will be included in the release.
 Dependencies
     added with `compileOnly`, such as Processing core, are available for compilation, but won't
     be included in the release.

 After you add these dependencies, **refresh Gradle**, and then you will be able to access them
 in your code.
 Refresh Gradle by going to the Gradle menu (elephant) in your IDE